Project Manager – Justice Division

 Responsibilities:

-• Provide or organize training on all topics throughout the Justice Department in collaboration with the Training Development officer;
+• Provide or coordinate training and capacity-building activities in collaboration with the Training Development Officer, based on identified program needs;

-• Perform other related duties within the scope of the position or as requested by supervisor.
+• Perform all other related duties within the scope of the position, as assigned by the supervisor.

 Qualifications:

-• Good communication skills in at least two (2) of the three (3) languages: Inuktitut, English and/or French;
+• Effective communication skills in at least two (2) of the three (3) languages: Inuktitut, English and/or French;

-• Great computer skills : Microsoft Suite (Excel, Word, PowerPoint, etc.);
+• Effective Computer skills : Microsoft Suite (Excel, Word, PowerPoint, etc.);

 • Inuit and cultural knowledge and understanding, is required;